electronstudio/pygame-zero-book/chapters/6_advanced.md

 ## Joystick tester

-This is an example of controller input and example of for loops but mostly here so you test your controllers' input.
+This is an example of controller input and example of for loops but mostly here so you can test your controllers' input.
 I dont's suggest typing this one yourself.

 \begin{codelisting}